 We fixed the initial damage to make the basement livable again, but besides the luxury vinyl flooring and bathroom renovation, not much else had been done.
 The basement has been just a mish-mosh of random home decor.
 That’s all going to change though…yup, I’m finally finishing the basement design.
 Here’s what I have been monkeying around with.

 The Ruti Stern neon light has been living in a corner of the shop for the longest time, but because of its high price tag, I doubt anyone will purchase it any time soon.
 Imma keep that too.
 The white lamp (now discontinued) I have in black as well…you can find it here.
-Not sure which one I’ll use, but I’m digging the pop of bright white especially because the basement gets very little natural light.
+Not sure which one I’ll use, but I’m digging the pop of bright white, especially because the basement gets very little natural light.

 The green club chairs above aren’t exactly what I have in the space, but it’s as close as I could find for the mood board.
 I recently snagged a pair of vintage Directional chairs in emerald green and have been drooling over them.
-They’re on casters though, and I’m picturing my kids learning to chair surf on them.
+They’re on casters, though, and I’m picturing my kids learning to chair surf on them.
 Must figure out how to secure them a bit.
 I’m such a joy killer.

 There are 2 pillows that are outside my comfort zone…it’s a bright, vibrant print with oranges and lemons.
 Totally digging the punch of color with it being so in your face.
 I toned them down by pairing them with some black and white pillows I already own.

-I told you I’d somehow, someway find a spot for that light!
+I told you I’d somehow, someway find a spot for that lighting!
 Hopefully, I can figure out how to make it work over the pool table.
 We have an English basement, so the bay window you see here is my main source of natural light.
 I’d like to paint the trim black and add a sconce to either side.
-To add a bit of greenery, a faux lemon tree seems like a whimsical match for the pillows.
+To add a bit of greenery, a faux olive tree seems like a whimsical match for the pillows.